eshita19/Java8Practice/README.md

 # Java8 Features

 ## 1. Interface Enhancement
+    * **Default Methods** : Interface can have implementation of methods declared as default.
+If interface needs to be extended without breaking classes implementing it, default methods is good option.
 ## 2. Lambda Expression
 ## 3. Streams:
    * Operates on a data source - Arrays or Collection.